pryv/data-types/README.md

   - **flat.json** Event types in a key / value structure.
-Is main usage being for applications that require data format validations.
+It is mainly used for applications that require data format validation.

     This file is the one that is exposed by Pryv.io `service/info/` route with the `eventTypes` property.
-Exemple: [https://reg.pryv.me/service/info](https://reg.pryv.me/service/info)
+Example: [https://reg.pryv.me/service/info](https://reg.pryv.me/service/info)
-    Note: Only the properties `version` and `types` are mandatory.
+    *Note: Only the properties `version` and `types` are mandatory.*

     ```json
     {